Iced English Walnut Cake

 Then add the butter, eggs and caster sugar and, using an electric whisk, mix to a smooth creamy consistency for about one minute.
 Next lightly fold in the finely chopped walnuts.
 Then divide the mixture between the two prepared tins, level off using the back of a tablespoon, and bake near the centre of the oven for about 30 minutes.
 The cakes are cooked when you press lightly with your little finger and the centre springs back.
 Remove them from the oven and after about 30 seconds loosen the edges by sliding a palette knife all round then turn them out onto a wire cooling tray.
 Now carefully peel back the lining by gently pulling it back.
 Lightly place the other cooling tray on top and just flip them both over so that the tops are facing upwards (this is to prevent them sticking to the cooling tray).

 To make the icing, place the egg whites and vanilla in a large mixing bowl, and gradually add the icing sugar (a heaped tablespoon at a time), beating well after each addition with a wooden spoon until the icing is a smooth, soft, spreadable consistency (it should be just firm enough to stay in place).
 What you can do to check the consistency is to spread a little on the inside of the bowl to see if it’s OK.
-You can watch how to whisk egg whites in our Cookery School Video on the right.
+You can watch how to whisk egg whites in our Cookery School Video on this page.
 Don’t worry if you have some icing sugar left over (if your whites are very large, you may need a bit more icing sugar).

 Now, when the sponges are absolutely cold, carefully cut each one into two horizontally using a sharp serrated knife.
 I find it’s better to sit down to do this, so you don’t have to bend so much to see what you are doing!
 After that, keep the nicest-looking cake for the top, and spread each of the other layers with a rounded tablespoon of the icing.
 Then sprinkle each layer with one third of the chopped walnuts.